 I'm a fully-qualified Psychodynamic psychotherapist.

 I have a Postgraduate Diploma (5 years) in Psychodynamic Theory and Practice from WPF Therapy in London, one of the country's most highly-respected training institutions.
-I currently undertake assessments there.
-I'm co-founder and Director of The Courtyard Garden Psychotherapy and Counselling practice in Victoria.
+I have also undertaken assessments there.

 I'm a member of the BACP and my clinical work is consistent with the highest ethical standards required of this professional body.
 I continue my professional development, assimilating ‘leading edge’ developments and research to enhance my clinical work.